surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

   - Line
   - Dash

-- **Reverse Scale** on selecting the checkbox, it display the reversal side of data displayed in radar chart i.e. if the 10 highest values are shown in radar chart ,on selecting the checkbox, then it will display 10 lowest values.
+- <b>Reverse Scale</b> on selecting the checkbox, it display the reversal side of data displayed in radar chart i.e. if the 10 highest values are shown in radar chart ,on selecting the checkbox, then it will display 10 lowest values.

 - **Show Tick Labels :** on selecting this checkbox, it enables measure values on y-axis.